databricks/lilac/docs/blog/curate-coding-dataset.md

 ## Going forward

-In this blog post, we've shown how to use Lilac to curate a dataset for a code assistant model.
-We used a formatter to standardize the python code outputted by our AI product.
-We then visualized the changes to the dataset to understand the behavior of the formatter and any side-effects.

-Looking ahead, the landscape of programming is undergoing a paradigm shift with the emergence of text as a new programming language.
-Lilac plays a big part in this transformation as the traditional boundaries between code and data dissolve.

-We hope you enjoyed this blog post.
+We believe that text is a becoming new programming language.
+It is the source code of LLMs.

+At Lilac, we are building the tooling to work with this new programming language, bringing the tooling, rigor, and best practices from software engineering to the development of the data behind AI systems.

+There is much more to come!

 If you have any questions or feedback, please reach out to us on [Discord](https://discord.gg/jNzw9mC8pp) or [Github](https://github.com/lilacai/lilac).